jamf/rendr/README.md

 ## Features

-_rendr_ is a scaffolding tool which allows generating entire projects (or anything else) from templates, using standard templating engines and simple customization via parameters.
+_rendr_ is a scaffolding tool which allows generating entire projects (or anything else) from blueprints, using standard templating engines and simple customization via parameters.
 It is generic enough to apply to a wide variety of applications and tech stacks, but powerful and flexible enough to provide value, fast.
 The tool itself is really a generic template renderer.
 It's up to you, the template creator, to decide what to put in your template.

 ### Use cases